-It is proposed that newly established mother plants must be grown at 15-25 °C for a minimum period of six months for visual observation of disease symptoms and until the required pathogen screening/testing is completed.
+It is recommended that newly established mother plants must be grown at 15-25 °C for a minimum period of six months for visual observation of disease symptoms and until the required pathogen screening/testing is completed.
+As Humulus species are fast growing perennials which can typically complete a full life cycle in a single growing season a six month period of active growth in PEQ is considered to be adequate for pathogen expression and detection to occur.